Edmund Hart Turpin: Career

 In 1863 the idea originated with Mr. Richard Limpus, organist of St Michael's, Cornhill in the City of London, to establish a College of Organists for the purpose of elevating and advancing the professional status of organists.
 This idea was enthusiastically welcomed by his colleagues.
 Among the twenty-one members of the Council of the College of Organists were Edward John Hopkins, Dr. Charles Steggall, Dr. Edwin George Monk, William Henry Longhurst, Ebenezer Prout, James Higgs as well as the first honorary Secretary Richard Limpus.
 E.H.
 Turpin was made a Fellow (without examination) in 1869, and became a Member of the Council shortly afterwards.
 In January 1872, he examined for the first time, and from then until July 1906.
 When Richard Limpus died in 1875, E.H.
 Turpin was appointed as honorary secretary of the College of Organists, and during his tenure the college obtained a royal charter in 1893 and thus became the Royal College of Organists, something which had always been the intention of Richard Limpus.
 Edmund Hart Turpin served as Honorary Secretary of the Royal College of Organists from 1875 till 1907.
 E.H.
 Turpin's position as Hon Sec. of the College of Organists coupled with his reputation, not only as a fine organ player but as a newspaper writer as well, naturally won for him a great deal of influence in the musical world.
 For a long time this manifested itself chiefly in the immense number of recitals he was asked to given in connection with the inauguration of new organs in churches, chapels, town halls, and other public buildings.

 He was elected as Hon.
 Member of the Tonic Sol-fa College in 1885.

 Late in 1887 he resigned the organist's post at St. George's, Bloomsbury, and accepted a similar appointment at St. Bride's Fleet Street, where the fine Renatus Harris organ was a source of great enjoyment to him.
 He was awarded the Lambeth degree of Mus.
-Doc. by the Archbishop of Canterbury in 1889.Morning Post, 29 November 1889 John Stainer gave a speech at the dinner on the occasion of his receiving the degree of Doctor of Music.
+Doc. by the Archbishop of Canterbury in 1889.
+John Stainer gave a speech at the dinner on the occasion of his receiving the degree of Doctor of Music.
 As such, John Stainer was one of those most intimately associated with Turpin in his connection (which was purely professional) with the Catholic Apostolic Church and a friend for nearly fifty years.
 As early as 1874 Turpin had been admitted as Hon.
 Licentiate of Trinity College of Music.
 He was elected as Hon.
 Member of the Royal Academy of Music in 1890.